 - agencies, organisations or individuals contracted to deliver additional support, wrap around or work experience coordination services.

-To apply for written approval, both the Recipient and the proposed subcontractor must complete an Application for Subcontracting Arrangement Approval (PDF 169KB).
-Failure to receive approval from Skills Canberra prior to commencing the use of any subcontracted service will be considered a breach of the ACTFA and will constitute a default under clause 16 of the ACTFA.
+To apply for written approval, both the Training Provider and the proposed subcontractor must complete an Application for Subcontracting Arrangement Approval (PDF 1.28MB).
+Skills Canberra will notify the Training Provider of its decision within 30 calendar days of receiving the application.
+Failure to receive approval from Skills Canberra prior to commencing the use of any subcontracted service will be considered a breach of the Agreement and will constitute a default under clause 14 of the Agreement.

-The written agreement between the Recipient and the subcontractor for the intended subcontracting arrangement must establish the responsibilities of each party, for example, how the Recipient will manage the subcontracting arrangement and ensure compliance with the ACTFA.
-The written agreement may be the same agreement developed for Australian Skills Quality Authority’s requirement under 2.3 of the Standards for Registered Training Organisations (RTOs) 2015.
+The written agreement between the Training Provider and the subcontractor for the intended subcontracting arrangement must establish the responsibilities of each party as per clause 8.3, for example, how the Training Provider will manage the subcontracting arrangement and ensure compliance with the Agreement.
+The written agreement may be the same agreement developed for Australian Skills Quality Authority's requirement under 2.3 of the Standards for Registered Training Organisations (RTOs) 2015.